 The “Machine” provides our basic needs, i.e., security, sensation, and power, but there is no profound satisfaction in having these needs met.
 “Is that all there is,” is the appropriate refrain that describes the universal human emptiness that our unconscious story delivers.
 “The Machine feeds us and clothes us and houses us; through it we speak to one another, through it we see one another, in it we have our being.
 And so we are stuck in our state of denial.
 To such a state of affairs it is convenient to give the name of progress.
 No one confessed the Machine was out of hand.
 Year by year it was served with increased efficiency and decreased intelligence.
 But humanity, in its desire for comfort, had over-reached itself.
 It had exploited the riches of nature too far.”[v]

 And so we sit, afraid to move forward (within) to the “silence” and yet we are aware that staying where we are is unsustainable.
 “Then she broke down, for with the cessation of activity came an unexpected terror—the silence.
 She had never known silence, and the coming of it nearly killed her—it did kill thousands of people outright.”[vi]
 We have no choice but to embrace the silence, solitude and simplicity that characterize the new narrative and that will move us forward to self-reliance and serenity.
 No, it will not kill us—but failure to do so probably will.

 The Second Tree from the Corner (1947)

 by E. B. White (1899-1985)

-Trexler relaxed into the present moment and allowed his heartfelt wisdom to emerge and he intuited the truth and that truth was beauty; the beauty that is always available in nature, the beauty of “the second tree from the corner.”
+Trexler relaxed into the present moment and allowed his heartfelt wisdom to emerge.
+He intuited the truth and that truth was beauty, the beauty that is always available in nature, the beauty of “the second tree from the corner.”
 He stopped resisting reality and the fear fell away.
 He was momentarily in P-A where afflictive emotions cannot exist; he was free from the gravity of neurosis, a bird on the wing.